What is muscular dystrophy?

 Treatment, therapies and supports for children with muscular dystrophy

 There’s no cure for muscular dystrophy, but professional support and therapy can help children stay healthy and grow well.
+New research into gene replacement therapy is underway.

 Children and teenagers with muscular dystrophy can do exercises and stretching to help with symptoms and improve quality of life.
 Braces or splints can sometimes help with symptoms too.
 Some children might need surgery to straighten their spine or other joints.